javolution/javolution-cpp/README.md

 Java is fast, very fast, but Javolution C++, can make your Java code even faster!

+- **High-Performance**
-- **High-Performance** - With Javolution small immutable objects (such as Boolean, Integer, Double, Complex numbers) are allocated on the stack instead of the heap (they are manipulated by value).
-Templates are true C++ templates (no syntaxic sugar).
+- With Javolution small immutable objects (such as Boolean, Char, Integer, Double) are allocated on the stack instead of the heap (they are manipulated by value).
+- All Java parameterized classes (e.g. collections/maps) are true C++ templates (no syntactic sugar).
-Furthermore, Javolution does not need a garbage collector (internal smart pointers ensure efficient memory recycling)
+- Javolution does not need a garbage collector, memory management is done by the objects themselves through reference counting.

 - **Real-Time** - Since Javolution C++ is a port of Javolution Real-Time classes, it exhibits the same real-time characteristics (even better since there is no jitter caused by JIT or class loading/initialization).

 - **Easy** - Someone not knowledgeable in C++ but familiar with Java can quickly start developing complex applications in C++ The conversion of Java code to C++ is straightforward and can be done automatically using javolution/javaToCpp (soon available on GitHub).